yuchaojiang/Canopy/instruction/SNA_CNA_input.md

   <img src='https://github.com/yuchaojiang/Canopy/blob/master/instruction/relapse.jpg' >
 </p>

 Canopy does not require interger allele-specific copy number as input.
 While Sequenza infers tumor purity and ploidy and outputs interger-valued allle-specifc copy numbers, SCALE directly takes as input the fractional allele-specific copy numbers, which can be obtained from the segmentation output (see above).
 The B-allele frequency is Bf = Wm / (WM + Wm) and the depth ratio is depth.ratio = (WM + Wm)/2.
 From here the input matrix WM and Wm can be calculated.

- epsilonM and epsilonm
+The standard errors of the estimated copy numbers, epsilonM and epsilonm, can be set as default by Canopy or be taken as the sd.ratio from Sequenza's output, assuming they are the same.

 ## **Which CNAs and SNAs should I use?**